CHOSIYEON/Graduation_XAI/README.md

 We studied how to explain AI's prediction results so that people can trust AI models more.

 ## Aproach

+1. Segments the original images via super-pixels
+2. Make enough amount of Pertubed images
+3. Input Pertubed images to model as input
+4. Compare results and find out the most effectable pixel to result
+5. Visualize important pixels

 - Creates a disturbed image from the original Input image.
 - In this case, we used Segmentation algorithm to extract superpixels and randomly zero multiple superpixels, i.e., to create a modified sample by blackening a part of the image.